Living Christmas Tree Tips

 Living Christmas Tree Tips For Preparing the Yard

 Prepare a spot for the tree as soon as you bring it home.
-If you live in a cold area, try to dig the hole before the ground freezes.
+If you live in a cold area, dig the hole before the ground freezes.
 (Get more tips for transplanting plants here.)

 One common error is planting trees too deep.
 Dig the hole only as deep as the root ball but three to four times as wide.

-To help your tree transplant better, store the soil from the hole in your garage or a shed to keep it warm.
+To help your tree transplant better, store the soil from the hole in your garage or shed to keep it warm.
 Line the hole with straw.

 Living Christmas Tree Tips For Planting